Ordina-JTech/knative-red-button-workshop/exercises/4-tekton-pipelines.md

 For more detailed information you can also use: `kubectl get pipelineruns/<pipeline-name> -o yaml`

 The best way to visually see what your Tekton pipeline is doing is by making use of the [Tekton Dashboard](https://github.com/tektoncd/dashboard).
-It provides a web-bases UI, where you manage and view PipelineRuns, TaskRuns and PipelineResources.
+It provides a web-based UI, where you manage and view PipelineRuns, TaskRuns and PipelineResources.

 From your command-line type the following: